Germany's IG Metall union calls for walkouts at Porsche to back pay claim

 A spokesman for the Suedwestmetall employers lobby did not return calls seeking comment.

-Several hundred workers at companies including auto components supplier Robert Bosch [ROBG.UL] laid down their tools on Tuesday in support of IG Metall’s calls for higher wages.

-Reporting by Ilona Wissenbach; Writing by Andreas Cremer; Editing by Adrian Croft
+Several hundred workers at companies including auto components supplier Robert Bosch laid down their tools on Tuesday in support of IG Metall’s calls for higher wages. ($1 = 0.8316 euros) (Reporting by Ilona Wissenbach; Writing by Andreas Cremer; Editing by Adrian Croft)